 The DC-10-10 was followed by the DC-10-15 which was, once again, designed for use on domestic services.
 This was known as a “hot and high” version of the DC-10-10 with more powerful engines and a few other modifications.
 This variant was capable of a useful range of 7,000km/4,350mi.

 Attention now turned to the international long haul market.
-As intended by the American Airlines request for a smaller than 747 airliner, the DC-10 was well placed to fill the niche market of that mid sized airliner.
-The Boeing 707 and the Douglas DC-8 were still active in that space, but were becoming less attractive to passengers and accountants alike.
+As intended by American Airlines’ request for a smaller than 747 airliner, the DC-10 was well placed to fill the niche market of that mid-sized airliner.
+The Boeing 707 and the Douglas DC-8 were still active in that space but were becoming less attractive to passengers and accountants alike.

 Jet engines had not yet evolved to the reliability we see today and long flights over water by twin-engine jets was still restricted by ETOPS – Extended-range Twin-engine Operational Performance Standards. (or Engines Turn Or Passengers Swim.)
 Even though Airbus was already working on a solution in the form of the Airbus A300, the American market was still firmly entrenched in the minimum of 3 engines for overwater flight ruling.

 The mechanism consisted of a series of hooks that would fix over pegs which would lock in.
 The door closing operator on the outside had no visual clue that all the hooks had successfully engaged or not.
-There was an indicator need to handle to signal it was locked as well as an indicator in the cockpit.
+There was an indicator needed next to the locking handle to signal it was locked as well as an indicator in the cockpit.